 The goals of Human Genome Project can be seen as follows:

-• To store this information in databases.
+- To organize and store the information in databases.

-• To address ethical, legal and social issues.
+- Finalizing the debates on ethical, legal and social issues.

 Participating countries and funding agencies